The-Balance-FFXIV/glam/README.md

 ### How to build the project
 1. These steps only need to be done once.
 2. Add hugo.exe to PATH.
-   1. Open the Start menu, search for `enviroment`, and choose `Edit the system environment variables` to open a dialogue.
+   1. Open the Start menu, search for `environment`, and choose `Edit the system environment variables` to open a dialogue.
-   2. Click the `Enviroment Variables` box near the bottom.
+   2. Click the `Environment Variables` box near the bottom.
    3. Select the `Path` line in the first box and hit `Edit`.
    4. Press the `New` button and input the path to the folder you extracted (i.e `C:/Users/UserName/Documents/hugo`) and hit the `Enter` key.
    5. Select `Ok` to close all the dialogue boxes.